atpar/ap-monorepo/packages/actus-solidity/contracts/Engines/STK/README.dev-notes.md

   - SSD: Split Settlement Date
      > The timestamp of the next SSD event (if scheduled).
      At following splitSettlementDate event each share/token holder's balance is adjusted by the splitRatio
-  - RDD: Redemption Declaration Date
+  - REF: Redemption Declaration Date
      > Declaration of the redemption of units of an instrument by the initiating party if redeemableByIssuer=Y then the issuer can at any time insert the event At redemptionDeclarationDate event the number of shares to be redeemed is fixed by the issuer